 Why did you choose to teach abroad in Spain?

 “I chose to teach abroad in Spain for a number of reasons.
 First, Spanish was the language that I had chosen to learn by default — my high school only offered Spanish.
 The university I attended offered several languages, but Spanish was the only one with a full major.
 Because of that, I knew that I wanted to go to a Spanish-speaking country.
-I studied abroad during 2012 in Buenos Aires, Argentina with a program called CIEE (a program that legitimately helps people, but, quite frankly, is overpriced), and I became aware that they offered teach abroad programs around the world.
+I studied abroad during 2012 in Buenos Aires, Argentina and I became aware that they offered teach abroad programs around the world.
 Since I had already been to South America, I decided against applying to teach in Chile.
-I came to the decision that my destiny lied with Spain.”
+I came to the decision that my destiny lied ins Spain.”

 Had you ever taught before?